-If you're in the later stages of chronic myelogenous leukemia (CML), there's a wide variety of ways you may feel.
+If you're in the later phases of chronic myelogenous leukemia (CML), there's a wide variety of ways you may feel.
 Some people have fever, lose their appetite, and drop a few pounds.
 But others don't have any symptoms.

 No matter how your disease affects your body, make sure you get the emotional support you need.
 Talk to your friends and family and keep up with contacts you've made in support groups.
 They can be huge sources of help while you manage your health.

 Even if you don't have any symptoms, it's important to have regular visits to your doctor.
-He may take blood tests that can check if your chronic myelogenous leukemia -- also known as chronic myeloid leukemia -- has moved into an advanced stage.
+He may take blood tests that can check if your chronic myelogenous leukemia -- also known as chronic myeloid leukemia -- has moved into an advanced phase.

 Why Does CML Get Worse?

 But it can still happen.
-About 10% to 15% of CML patients reach the advanced stages of the disease, says Elias Jabbour, MD, a leukemia expert at the University of Texas M.D.
+About 10% to 15% of CML patients reach the advanced phases of the disease, says Elias Jabbour, MD, a leukemia expert at the University of Texas M.D.
 Anderson Cancer Center in Houston.

 It can happen if you don't take your meds, if your disease was already advanced when doctors found it, or if your body stops responding to the medication you're taking.